er-hiba/Learn2Code/README.md

   - "Poor" for scores between 10 and 12
   - "Very poor" for scores below 10

-*Files*: I am currently working on creating the necessary files for this project.
+*Files*: The files are in the folder AverageScore_Grade.